Birna Norðdahl

-Birna Norðdahl (1920 – 8 February 2004) was an Icelandic chess player, two-times winner the Icelandic Women's Chess Championship (1976, 1980).
+Birna Norðdahl (30 March 1919 – 8 February 2004) was an Icelandic chess player, and two-times winner the Icelandic Women's Chess Championship (1976, 1980).

 Biography

-From the end of 1960s to the begin 1980s, Birna Norðdahl was one of Iceland's leading female chess players.
-She two times won Icelandic Women's Chess Championships: 1976 and 1980.
+From the end of 1960s to the beginning of the 1980s, Norðdahl was one of Iceland's leading female chess players.
+She twice won Icelandic Women's Chess Championships: 1976 and 1980.
+She is one of the very few chess players to win national chess championship past the age of 60.

-Birna Norðdahl played for Iceland in the Women's Chess Olympiads:
+Norðdahl played for Iceland in the Women's Chess Olympiads: